wp-plugins/post-status-menu-items/readme.txt

 == Description ==

 This plugin is useful for people who regularly use all or most of the post statuses with Posts, Pages, or Custom Post Types.
+Post Status Menu Items does the following:

+1. Show each post status and number of posts with that status (e.g. "Drafts (7)") in each post type's admin menu.
+1. Show the number of Posts with each post status in the "Right Now" / "At a Glance" admin Dashboard Widget.
+1. Show post status icons with each status at the top of admin post list pages.

-The plugin provides options to control which post statuses are displayed and in which menus those statuses are displayed.
-Each post status is followed by the number of posts in that status (e.g. "Drafts (17)").
+Options give control over which post statuses are displayed and in which menus those statuses are displayed.
+Post statuses in the "Right Now" / "At a Glance" admin Dashboard widget can also be turned off.

+Screenshots of all features and settings are available on [the Screenshots page](http://wordpress.org/plugins/post-status-menu-items/screenshots/).

+*Notes*

+- Plugin settings available on **Settings > Writing**.
-Statuses with 0 posts are not displayed.
-Posts are the only post type for which the post status menu items are enabled by default.
+- Statuses with 0 posts are never displayed.
+- Posts are the only post type for which the post status menu items are enabled by default.

 This plugin works with custom statuses created by [Edit Flow](http://wordpress.org/extend/plugins/edit-flow/) or [`register_post_status()`](http://codex.wordpress.org/register_post_status).

-Settings available on **Settings > Writing**.

 = Other Plugins by MRWweb =